Acitulen/DebugMod/README.md

 - Make player inventory infinite.
 - Toggle spectator mode.
 - Turn on/off all the lights.
-- Clean all base walls and floors from stains.
+- Clean and fix all base walls and floors from stains and cracks.
-- Remove all useless (non-recyclable) trash.
+- Remove trash.
 - Clean main base window.
 - Fix broken radio tower.
 - Reboot transformers.